-Ever so slowly over the last decade, Oakland’s revitalization has transformed once edgy neighborhoods into beacons for maker boutiques, artisanal coffee roasters and craft brewers, innovative restaurants rated on a sliding scale from foodie haven to food truck, and eclectic cocktail bars where bartenders are mixologists and all the patrons are young, arty, and hip.
+Ever so slowly over the last decade, Oakland, California’s revitalization has transformed once edgy neighborhoods into beacons for maker boutiques, artisanal coffee roasters and craft brewers, innovative restaurants rated on a sliding scale from foodie haven to food truck, and eclectic cocktail bars where bartenders are mixologists and all the patrons are young, arty, and hip.
 Cool hunters should take a least a day to explore the forward-looking edges of the Oakland scene.

 Though the moniker “Brooklyn by the Bay” is a label that locals don’t love, it may seem fitting when you walk with Oakland’s hipsters on the streets of neon-lit Uptown or the indie Temescal neighborhood.
 Fashionable professional couples push strollers down College Avenue in Rockridge, a stylish strip that blends almost seamlessly – except for the interruption of BART train tracks – into Elmwood, where university students gather just across the Berkeley border.
 For cutting-edge cool, poke around the warehouse district by Jack London Square, Old Oakland west of downtown, and even some hot spots in West Oakland.

 Get a lazy start to your morning around 10 a.m. with a Gibraltar or a New Orleans chicory iced coffee at Blue Bottle Coffee Co.
 The original location is in a warehouse down near Jack London Square, but their high-ceilinged cafe inside the beautiful art-deco W.C.
 Morse Building on Broadway, north of downtown, has much more room to sit down and socialize.